 Although extensions are amazing, there are a lot of factors to consider when choosing them.
 There are so many different types, and each one has its unique pros and cons.
 When shopping for hair extensions, it is crucial to know exactly what you want so that you can choose accordingly.
 Before we get into all the pros and cons of tape-in hair extensions, it is a good idea to ask yourself if you want permanent extensions like micro loops or semi-permanent extensions like clip-ins?

-Keep that in mind when reading through the pros and cons of tape-in hair extensions, it will make the decision much easier.
+Keep that in mind when reading through the pros and cons of tape-in hair extensions; it will make the decision much easier.
 First, we’re going to look at the pros of the human hair tape-in extensions, and there are a lot of them.
 We do not recommend synthetic hair.

 Incredible Length and Volume

 Tapes can get rid of that problem instantly.
-The days of simply waiting for your hair to grow long are gone and your look can be transformed right now!
+The days of simply waiting for your hair to grow long are gone, and your look can be transformed right now!

 Easy to Install at Home

 Another reason why tape-in extensions are very popular is how easy they are to install all by yourself.
-More and more girls are looking for extensions they can install at home, without having to spend a lot of time and money at the hair salon.
+More and more girls are looking for extensions they can install at home without having to spend a lot of time and money at the hair salon.
 With the help of simple instructions, the tapes can be attached in 10-15 minutes.

 If this is your first time installing hair extensions, you might want to ask a friend to help you.
-We have made a very easy to follow tutorial on how to quickly attach tape extensions and you can find it below.
+We have made a very easy-to-follow tutorial on how to quickly attach tape extensions, and you can find it below.

 No Heat or Tools Required for Application

 Many extension methods use heat or require special tools for application, but tapes are not one of those.
-Everything you need is on the hair itself; the small pieces have tapes on the tips and all you need to do is attach them to your strands.
+Everything you need is on the hair itself; the small pieces have tapes on the tips, and all you need to do is attach them to your strands.
 A general rule is that you place two tapes on a strand, one underneath and the other on top of it.
-No tools needed.
+No tools are needed.